 C2 Staff involved in seeking consent receive training and support in the essential requirements of taking consent

-- a) There is suitable training and support of staff involved in seeking consent, which addresses the requirements of the HT Act and the HTA's Codes of Practice. - b) Records demonstrate up-to-date staff training. - c) Competency is assessed and maintained.
+- a) There is suitable training and support of staff involved in seeking consent. - b) Records demonstrate up-to-date staff training. - c) Competency is assessed and maintained.

 Governance and quality system standards